Donato Tramuto: Early life and education

-At age 7 a middle-ear infection left Tramuto unable to hear or speak clearly.
-Ten years later a surgical operation restored some but not all of his hearing and fluency.

-Tramuto attended Wadhams Hall Seminary-College from 1975 to 1979, graduating with a B.A. degree in philosophy.
-He then studied healthcare marketing at the State University of New York–Buffalo for two years.
+Tramuto attended Wadhams Hall Seminary-College.
+He graduated in 1979 with a B.A. in philosophy and psychology.
+He then attended the State University of New York–Buffalo.

 Business career

-Tramuto taught for a semester at Gannon, a Roman Catholic diocesan university, before making a career change to pharmaceutical marketing at Marion Laboratories.
+Tramuto taught for a semester at Gannon, a Catholic diocesan university, before making a career change to pharmaceutical marketing at Marion Laboratories.

 From 1982 to 1990 Tramuto worked at Boehringer-Ingelheim Pharmaceuticals, becoming district manager.
 He then was hired by Caremark as its vice president for Disease Management Marketing and general manager of its Home Healthcare business unit.
 He spent four years advocating and directing the development of the company's first AIDS management program.

 In 1998 Tramuto co-founded Protocare, Inc., a drug development firm with a healthcare-services consulting division.
 In 2002 he sold one part to Radiant Research and the other to Constella Health Strategies, which was integrated into UnitedHealth Group a year later.
-From 2004 to 2006, Mr. Tramuto was chief executive officer of i3, a global pharmaceutical services company that, prior to its sale to inVentiv Health, Inc. in 2011, was part of Ingenix (a subsidiary of UnitedHealth Group Incorporated).

-From 2006 to 2008, Tramuto served as president of the Physicians Interactive Division of Allscripts.
+From 2004 to 2006, Mr. Tramuto was chief executive officer of i3, a global pharmaceutical services company.
+Tramuto also served as president of the Physicians Interactive Division of Allscripts.

-In 2008 Tramuto founded Physicians Interactive Holdings, which provided mobile and Web-based medical reference tools, electronic drug sampling, and interactive education to the healthcare industry.
-Venture capital was supplied by Perseus, a private equity firm.
-The company's proprietary technology could be used to transmit a patient's medical data to a physician through a handheld device.
-After the 2010 earthquake in Haiti, physicians there used it to communicate with medical experts in the U.S.

-In 2013 Perseus sold the company to Merck, with Tramuto remaining in place as CEO.
+In 2008, Tramuto purchased Physicians Interactive from Allscripts with backing from Perseus LLC.
+The company's technology could be used to transmit a patient's medical data to a physician through a handheld device.
+After the 2010 earthquake in Haiti, physicians there used it to communicate with medical experts in the U.S. In 2013 Perseus sold the company to Merck, with Tramuto remaining in place as CEO.

 In May 2013 Tramuto was elected to serve as an outside director of health-and-wellness company Healthways Inc.; its shareholders had voted to declassify its staggered board of directors after the New York State Common Retirement Fund claimed that the directors had entrenched themselves.
 He was appointed chairman a year later.
 In 2015 the company announced his appointment as president and CEO, passing over a corporate officer who had applied for the job.

-In July 2016 Tramuto sold Healthways' unprofitable population-health business, along with its brand name, to allow the company to focus on its fitness and rehabilitation programs, under a new name ("Tivity Health").
+In July 2016 Tramuto sold Healthways' unprofitable population-health business, along with its brand name, to allow the company to focus on its fitness and rehabilitation programs, under a new name ("Trivity Health").
 In March 2019, Tivity Health announced the completion of its acquisition of Nutrisystem, Inc., a leading provider of weight management products and services.
 In February 2020, Tramuto stepped down as CEO of Tivity Health.